 We’ve got some hard-hitting hardware in this build, so we want a case that reflects that, and has the durability to stand up to any forces that would threaten the precious components inside.
-That’s why we’re going with the Phanteks Eclipse P350X Mid Tower for this gaming pc build.
-Before we get in to the specifics, a quick note about the price: The black version of the Phanteks seems to be the cheapest right now at $69.99, with white hanging around the $90 range.
+That’s why we’re going with the Phanteks Eclipse P300 Mid Tower for this gaming pc build.
+Before we get in to the specifics, a quick note about the price: The black version of the Phanteks seems to be the cheapest right now.

 Whether your build is classified as being reasonably low-power, it doesn’t give us an excuse to buy a low-voltage or cheap power supply.
 We’re going to want an electrical safety net to make sure out processor, graphics card, and other components can run comfortably without worrying about receiving a steady supply of power.
 To that end, we’re going to go with the SilverStone Technology 550 Watt power supply.
 Previously seen in my $500 and 600$ PC Build Guide we used the Thermaltake as our options.

 The SilverStone Tech 550 proudly calls this product "reliable”, and I tend to agree.
 If you’re still not convinced, this unit features a silent running 120mm fan with an 18 dBA, as well as a 80+ Bronze certification for it high efficiency.
 Efficiency and Reliability in this build is all you need.